- First, search for legal exemptions to see if any apply

 READ MORE: What is a mistrial?

-How to Not Get Picked for Jury Duty
+How to Avoid Getting Picked for Jury Duty

 The jury selection process is known as voir dire.
 During this process, the judge, prosecutor, and defense attorney will ask you questions.
 Generally, the best way to avoid being picked is to express strong opinions during questioning.